Heroic realism: Purposes

 Nazi theory explicitly rejected "materialism", and therefore, despite the realistic treatment of images, "realism" was a seldom used term.
 A painter was to create an ideal picture, for eternity.
 The images of men, and still more of women, were heavily stereotyped, with physical perfection required for the nude paintings.
 In painting, peasants were popular images, reflecting a simple life in harmony with nature.

 Sculpture's monumental possibilities gave it a better expression of Nazi racial theories.
 The most common image was of the nude male, expressing the ideal of the Aryan race.
 Arno Breker's skill at this type made him Hitler's favorite sculptor.
 Nude females were also common, though they tended to be less monumental.
 In both cases, the physical form was to show no imperfections.
 At the Paris Exposition of 1937, Josef Thorak's Comradeship stood outside the German pavilion, depicting two enormous nude males, clasping hands and standing defiantly side by side, in a pose of defense and racial camaraderie.
 Sacrifice is associated with enduring adversity, each person is expected to give one's own life for the people since your people can demand of you what it has given you, thus is sacrifice tied to duty.
 Justice comes from the fulfillment of duty, the highest duty is the greatest happiness.
 Doing one's duty is the sign of a free man, since he does what is required of him, and it is required of all of us, that demand of the people.
-A person who has done his duty too his utmost and has done it better than someone else higher or lower in the pecking order deserves greater admiration and esteem.
+A person who has done his duty to his utmost and has done it better than someone else higher or lower in the pecking order deserves greater admiration and esteem.
 He or she that done his or her duty in such a way has the greatest right to guide a country.